EricLBuehler/mistral.rs/docs/VLLAMA.md

 **Prompt:**
 ```
-<|image|>What is shown in this image?
+What is shown in this image?
 Write a detailed response analyzing the scene.
 ```

 **Output:**